docyes/backbonebase/README.md

 ```

 ##### Catalog of Events
-Here's the complete list of built-in BaseView events, with arguments.
+Here's the complete list of built-in BackboneBase.View events, with arguments.

 * **"render:template"** (view, interpolated, arguments) -- when renderTemplate has been called; capturing the interpolated rendered output.
 Useful when using async `view.renderTemplateDefer` and `view.renderTemplateDebounce` functions.